 You just remove the tomatillos from the papery husk and run under warm water to clean them from some of the sticky residue.
 Then pat them dry with paper towels before you broil.
 This tangy salsa pairs perfectly with the flavorful flank steak.

-If you place in freezer bags and smush them flat, it really doesn’t take up much space and it’s easier to defrost.
+Freeze: If you place in freezer bags and smush them flat, it really doesn’t take up much space and are easy to defrost quickly in warm water.

-I hope you enjoy these tacos and if it’s not exactly what you’re looking for, check out some of these other taco recipes.
+I hope you enjoy these instant pot flank steak tacos and if it’s not exactly what you’re looking for, check out some of these other taco recipes.